 Collectors of antique or classic cars know they aren't for everyday driving.
 Because these autos generally appreciate rather than depreciate in value, they deserve specialized insurance.
-Here's what you need to know about protecting an antique or classic car.
+Here's what you need to know about protecting your vintage car or before purchasing a classic car.

 To be eligible for classic car insurance, your vehicle must fit one of the following definitions:

-- Classic Car: A vehicle 10 to 24 years old that has historic interest (e.g., a hot rod or muscle car).
+- Classic car: A vehicle 10 to 24 years old that has historic interest (e.g., a hot rod or muscle car).

 - Antique car: A vehicle 25 or more years old that has historic interest.
 If a 'classic car' is more than 25 years old, it is considered an antique car for insurance purposes.